 But in this case, the unprecedented surge of activity didn’t just deplete lumber and other building materials.
 It created a spike in lumber prices, which rose by more than 250% in the last year, according to Business Insider.
 The National Association of Homebuilders has noted that the increases in lumber costs added a staggering +$24,000 to the average single-family home price recently.

-Post-pandemic supply chain = erratic demand for truckload carriers
+Erratic demand for truckload carriers

 The erratic surge in demand has created not only material flow issues but also several knock-on effects for shippers, truckload carriers, some manufacturers, and consumers, since: